MMGM for DECEMBER 18, 2023

 Posted in Book Lists, Middle Grade Book Reviews, MMGM Links | Tagged , , | 2 Comments

-FIVE MORE THINGS TO LIKE ABOUT NUGLY by M.C.
-Ross
+FIVE MORE THINGS TO LIKE ABOUT: TETHERED TO OTHER STARS by Elisa Stone Leahy

 ABOUT THE AUTHOR

-(For more about M.C. and his books visit his author website)
+(For more about the book and Elisa, visit her author web page)

 COMMENTS ARE WELCOME BELOW!